mic051/cse15l-lab-reports/lab4/index.md

 ![Image](Screenshot 2023-11-17 214916.png)

-To clone my fork, I grabbed the ssh link from Github (git@github.com:mic051/lab7.git) and ran `git clone git@github.com:mic051/lab7.git`
+To clone my fork, I grabbed the ssh link from Github (git@github.com:mic051/lab7.git) and ran `git clone git@github.com:mic051/lab7.git`.
+I did copy the link from the course page and pasted it in with <ctrl> v.

 ## Step 6